Information we collect

 - In aggregated form for business purposes - We may share aggregated information and DII with our partners such as businesses we have a relationship with, advertisers or connected sites.
 For example, we may share information to show trends about the general use of our services.

 - With third party developers who use our API to provide you games through our platform.

 We use DII to operate our Services and manage user sessions, including analyzing usage of our Services, preventing malicious behavioral and fraud, improving the content, to link your identity across devices and browsers in order to provide you with a more seamless experience online, and helping third parties provide relevant advertising and related metrics.
 We share DII with third parties primarily for advertising and analytics purposes, for external processing, and for security purposes.

 While we strive to work with reputable companies with good privacy practices, this Policy does not apply to services offered by other companies or individuals, including products or sites that may be displayed to you on the Services.
 We also do not control the privacy policies and your privacy settings on third-party sites, including social networks.
 We may use third parties to help offer you more tailored ads and better Services, such as obtaining analytics about the users of our site and to help tailor advertising to your preferences.
+We also share your data with our game partners to provide you access to more games.
 For further information, please see the relevant privacy policies for each third party and industry codes of conduct.